 The classification is repeated using 4 manually chosen features.
 These features are σ{Img}^2 , h{Img} , μ_r , and Energy.

-We find from Figure 6(b) that the best choice of dr in this case is 2.
-Scatter plots of these features which show good separation between all ten printers are shown in Figures 7(a) and 7(b).
-The HP LaserJet 4050 is a higher quality printer compared to the others in our test set, and the graylevel variance of its output is very low, moving all of its data points to the far left of Figure 7(a) off the graph.
+Scatter plots of these features which show good separation between all ten printes are shown in Figures 4 and 5.
+The HP LaserJet 4050 is a higher quality printer compared to the others in our test set, and the graylevel variance of its output is very low, moving all of its data points to the far left of Figure 4 off the graph.